maranomynet/es-in-css/README.md

 ## Roadmap

+- Make css minification optional
 - Add more helpful methods, including color functions, unit values, etc.
-- Emitting sourcemaps is not planned ATM.
 - Expose a JavaScript build API

+NOTE: Emitting sourcemaps is **not** planned at the moment.